delabassee/java-lab/lab10-instanceof.md

 ## Overview

-[Pattern Matching for instanceof (Second Preview)](https://openjdk.java.net/jeps/375) is previewed for the second time in JDK 15.
+In this 10-minutes lab, you will get some hands-on expereince with the *pattern Matching for instanceof* feature previewed in JDK 15.
 This feature enhances the Java programming language with pattern matching for the instanceof operator.
 Pattern matching allows common logic in a program, namely the conditional extraction of components from objects, to be expressed more concisely and safely.

 ## Using 'pattern matching for instanceof'